GILI MENO ISLAND TRAVEL GUIDE

 The ferry from Gili Meno to Gili Trawangan is $3.50USD and runs twice daily although you can charter a private boat for $15.
 A return trip from Kuta, Bali costs $60USD per person and was on a crammed “fast” boat.
 It wasn’t a terrible journey but I have had more comfortable boat rides.
 Tip: Sit on the roof for a nice breeze and views.
 We didn’t know we were allowed to do this and were stuck in the stuffy undercarriage.
 As always, be prepared to go with the flow and deal with what may seem like a bit of an unorganized process of boarding the boats.

-There is no police office nor police officers on Gili Meno, which may seem alarming but is testament to the culture on the island.
-We felt safe throughout our stay and were greeted by hello’s and smiles along every walk we took around the many winding paths of the island.
+There is no police office or police officers on Gili Meno, which may seem alarming but is a testament to the culture on the island.
+We felt safe throughout our stay and were greeted by hellos and smiles along every walk we took around the many winding paths of the island.

-Gili Meno isn’t a luxurious island getaway like the Maldives or Fiji as it’s infrastructure is still very basic.
+Gili Meno isn’t a luxurious island getaway like the Maldives or Fiji as its infrastructure is still very basic.
 We stayed in a small private room less than five minutes walk from the beach.
-Our room set us back $20USD per night but there are resorts offering much more luxurious lodgings with rooms available for more than $200USD per night.
+We stayed at Sari Laut Homestay and our room set us back $17USD per night but there are resorts offering much more luxurious lodgings with rooms available for more than $200USD per night.

 Our room had a salt water shower, which was usually cold.
 We also had no sink or fridge.
-However we had air conditioning, which worked perfectly, a clean room and comfortable bed.
+However, we had air conditioning, which worked perfectly, a clean room and comfortable bed.
+Air conditioning can often double the price of your room in Asia so it is a bit of a luxury.
 The wifi barely worked but this is prevalent across the island, not due to our hotel.
 It is common on Gili Meno to experience power outages.
 We woke on our first morning, sweating and wondering why the air conditioner didn’t work.
 It soon booted up again as the power came back on.

-If you are open to handling the lack of a few western expectations this is a wonderful place to recharge your batteries and/or experience life on an isolated island.
+If you are open to handle the lack of a few western expectations this is a wonderful place to recharge your batteries and/or experience life on an isolated island.

 GILI MENO ISLAND FOOD